 My main source of teaching experience is my doctoral degree at the University of Virginia, where I was the Instructor of Record for one section of a first-year Calculus course for five consecutive semesters.
 Namely, I was the Instructor of Record for Calculus II, Calculus I, and Calculus I for non-STEM majors (A Survey of Calculus I).

-As Instructor of Record, I implemented active learning strategies, and the courses I taught were coordinated under a flipped classroom format that involved pre-class activities and student engagement.
-Specifically, my students would work on worksheet exercises in small groups with me walking around to guide them and take questions, and then we would all discuss the problems together as one big group to make sure that everyone is on the same page.
-I have also implemented active learning strategies such as Think-Pair-Share to improve student engagement, and I am acquainted with other such techniques from my participation at the annual University of Virginia Calculus Teaching Workshop.
+As Instructor of Record, I implemented active-learning strategies that I learned from my participation at the annual University of Virginia Calculus Teaching Workshop, and the courses that I taught were coordinated under a flipped-classroom format that involved pre-class activities.
+My students would work on worksheet exercises in small groups with me walking around to take questions and guide them, and then we would discuss the problems together as one big group to make sure that everyone is on the same page.

 University of Virginia